 HCH171 The Lord's Supper and the Church as Communion.
 The objective of this course is to facilitate and promote reflection on the communion meal, also known as the Eucharist and the Lord's Supper, within the wider context of the Biblical understanding of the church as communion, with a view to developing an informed and integrated understanding of eucharistic issues and themes which emerge from the worldwide church and from the practical life-realities of the churches in our own contexts today.
 The course will examine the biblical foundations, practices in the early church, the variety of understandings during the reformation, the quest for unity and fellowship brought about through the ecumenical movement, and the challenges for the understanding of the church as communion today.
 Dr. Sebastian.
-Fall Semester.
+Not offered 2015-16.
 [EC]

-Old Curriculum: MDiv and MAR History of Christianity requirement, MDiv ecumenical requirement, MAR global/ecumenical/interfaith requirement, or free elective.
+Old Curriculum: MDiv History of Christianity requirement, MDiv ecumenical requirement, or free elective.